jacob-ai-bot/jacob/README.md

 ```console
 npm run dev
 ```
-* Add a webhook to a repo on github.com, using your secret, the smee.io URL, including the following events: `Issue comments`, `Issues`, `Pull request review comments`, and `Pull request reviews`
+* Install the registered GitHub app on a repo on github.com
 * Verify local server log activity when github repo issues are created or commented on.